jamsocket/jamsocket/packages/typescript/README.md

 ### `SocketIOProvider`

-The `SocketIOProvider` uses the url returned by spawning a backend to connect to a SocketIO server running in your session backend.
+The `SocketIOProvider` uses the url returned from the `spawn` function to connect to a SocketIO server running in your session backend.

 Using the `SocketIOProvider` lets you use the React hooks in `@jamsocket/javascript/socketio`.
 It must be used in conjunction with `@jamsocket/javascript/server` and `@jamsocket/javascript/react` in order to properly access the session backend.